Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 ### Exposed Bone

+**Note: What Unity’s Rig tab in the model importer refers to as “exposed bones” are consequently referred to as “exported bones” in Kinemation.
+This name better suits the behavior of such bones as their transform data SHOULD NOT be modified by user code.
+“Exposed bones” in Kinemation refer to bones whose transforms CAN be modified by user code, and such modifications will be reflected in attached Skinned Meshes.
+When discussing Kinemation issues, try to stick to the Kinemation nomenclature.**

 An *exposed bone* is an entity whose transform components dictate its state of animation.
 It has the following components: